afayeed99/columbia_courses/cs_courses/COMS1004_IntroToJava/Programming HW/HW6/README.txt

 but the conclusion made above remains, where Player 1 will have the advantage to win the game with a threshold of 0.58 or 0.59, which suggests that 100,000 games per threshold pair is large enough that minimizes the simulation error.

+The average winning is the ratio between the minimum score the player with advantage get with the total number of simulation (in this case, 100000 games) for each threshold pair.
+For t1 = 0.58, the average winning for player 1 is 0.044, while for t1 - 0.59, the average winning is 0.042.